 "Oh, how did you know it was a lord?"
-Mrs. Harmon cried, smiling with arties enjoyment over the news-paper woman's acuteness.
+Mrs. Harmon cried, smiling with artless enjoyment over the newspaper woman's acuteness.
 "I didn't say it was a lord.
-The next thing say it was a lord.
 The next thing you'll be asking me is where the duke's country-place is!"